What Impulse Response Do Instrumental Variables Identify?: Model and Identification

-The impulse response \eqref{AIR} would be identified if $\xi_{t}$ were observed, but typically $\xi_{t}$ is unobserved and its scale is indeterminate.
-A common solution to this problem is to measure the magnitude of $\xi_{t}$ by means of an observable endogenous variable $x_{t}$ and then to use an instrument $z_{t}$ correlated with $x_{t}$ to get an exogenous variation.
+The shock $\xi_{t}$ is typically unobserved and its scale is indeterminate.
+A common solution to this problem is to measure the magnitude of $\xi_{t}$ by means of an observable endogenous variable $x_{t}$ and then to use an IV $z_{t}$ correlated with $x_{t}$ to get external variation.
 As a result, the response of $y_{t+h}$ to $z_{t}$ relative to the response of $x_{t}$ to $z_{t}$ can be interpreted as the average response of $y_{t+h}$ to $\xi_{t}$ of a magnitude that corresponds to a unit change in $x_{t}$.
 Stock and Watson (2018) provide an example that the causal effect of GDP growth ($y_{t}$) to a monetary policy shock ($\xi_{t}$) can be identified by the ratio of the impulse responses of GDP growth and the federal fund rate ($x_{t}$) to a monetary policy announcement ($z_{t}$).
 Ramey and Zubairy (2018) calculate the government spending multiplier as a ratio of the impulse responses of GDP ($y_{t}$) and total government spending ($x_{t}$) to the military news shock ($z_{t}$).

 Let $x_{t}$ be the first element of $\boldsymbol{Y}_{t}$ without loss of generality.
-Similar to $y_{t}$, we define the impulse response of $x_{t}$ at horizon $h$ to the shock $\varepsilon_{s,t}$ as $\theta_{h,xs}$ by slightly abusing notation.
-To fix the scale of $\varepsilon_{s,t}$, we assume that $\theta_{0,xs}=1$ for all $s=1,2,...,S$, which is referred to as the unit effect normalization in the literature (Stock and Watson, 2018).
-In the government spending shock example, the unit effect normalization means a unit change in a sectoral spending shock changes the total spending by one unit.
+Similar to $y_{t}$, we define the impulse response of $x_{t}$ at horizon $h$ to the shock $\varepsilon_{s,t}$ as $\theta_{h,xs}$, slightly abusing notation.
+We assume $\theta_{0,xs}>0$ for all $s = 1, 2, \dots, S$, which we refer to as the sign normalization, throughout the paper.
+It is sometimes convenient to assume $\theta_{0,xs} = 1$ for all $s = 1, 2, \dots, S$, a convention referred to as the unit effect normalization in the literature (Stock and Watson, 2018).
+In the government spending shock example, the unit effect normalization implies that a one-unit change in a sectoral spending shock results in a one-unit change in total spending.